Exhall, Stratford-on-Avon: Governance

 Exhall is part of the Bardon ward of Stratford-on-Avon District Council, represented by Councillor Valerie Hobbs, Conservative Party.
 Nationally it is part of Stratford-on-Avon parliamentary constituency.
 Prior to Brexit in 2020 it was part of the West Midlands electoral region of the European Parliament.

 Parish church

-The parish church for Exhall and Wixford, located in Exhall and dedicated to St. Giles, is a small building with a nave dating from the 12th century, a 13th-century chancel, a south porch and a bell turett.
-The Norman origin of the nave is proved by the built up doorway on the North side, with scalloped capitals and a one-step arch.
+The parish church for Exhall and Wixford, located in Exhall and dedicated to St. Giles, is a small building with a nave dating from the 12th century, a 13th-century chancel, a south porch and a bell turret.
+The Norman origin of the nave is proved by the built-up doorway on the North side, with scalloped capitals and a one-step arch.
 The church was much restored and in part rebuilt in 1862, mainly at the cost of the then rector.
 However, the Worcester Diocesan Architectural Society protested in 1861 against the plans of the builder, Soloman Hunt, to remove the Norman doorway, the old windows and the original bell turret and so the Church Building Society refused to make a grant.